Constellation Selection and Power Control for OFDM-based ISAC: From Theory to Prototype: Simulations and Experiments

 Fig. \ref{figure3} illustrates that range RMSE versus SNR for both MF and RF.
 In Fig. \ref{figure3}(a), with optimal power allocation and varying constellation mixtures, MF attains lower RMSE at low SNR, whereas RF becomes superior at high SNR.
 This crossover arises because reciprocal weighting in RF increases effective noise variance at low SNR, especially when the mixture includes constellations without a constant envelope such as 16QAM, while MF is limited at high SNR by a sidelobe floor.
-A higher fraction of 16QAM consistently degrades sensing for both criteria: RMSE is largest with 100\% 16QAM, intermediate with 50\% QPSK and 50\% 16QAM, and smallest with 100\% QPSK.
-Fig. \ref{figure3}(b) shows that for a fixed 50\% QPSK and 50\% 16QAM mixture, the optimal power allocation consistently outperforms both random allocation and the communications water-filling baseline.
-The gain is most pronounced for MF at low SNR and remains substantial for RF at high SNR.
+A higher fraction of 16QAM consistently degrades sensing for both criteria: RMSE is largest with 100\% 16QAM, intermediate with 50\% QPSK and 50\% 16QAM, and smallest with 100\% QPSK. {{Fig. \ref{figure3}(b) shows that, for a fixed 50\% QPSK and 50\% 16QAM mixture, the ``Optimal'' power allocation given in Table I consistently outperforms both random allocation and the communications water-filling baseline.}} The gain is most pronounced for MF at low SNR and remains substantial for RF at high SNR.

-Fig. \ref{figure4} plots the sensing metric versus the minimum rate $R_{\min}$ at fixed transmit power.
+Fig. \ref{figure4} plots the sensing metric versus the minimum rate $R_{\min}$ at fixed transmit power under frequency-selective channel.
 For MF reported as SINR and RF reported as SNR, the curves decrease monotonically with $R_{\min}$, which quantifies the sensing and communication tradeoff.
-RF attains a higher metric than MF across the entire range.
-The proposed heuristic remains close to the MISOCP benchmark with a bounded gap that narrows as $R_{\min}$ increases: about 2 to 3 dB for MF and about 1 to 2 dB for RF at small $R_{\min}$.
-The residual gap arises from the fixed approximation used to linearize the BER and sensing terms and from using an alternating update of the constellation mixture and the per-subcarrier powers rather than a single joint solve.
+RF attains a higher metric than MF across the entire range. {{The proposed heuristic algorithm (c.f. (\ref{eq:L-MF}) - (\ref{eq:lambda-update}))}} remains close to the MISOCP benchmark with a bounded gap that narrows as $R_{\min}$ increases: about 2 to 3 dB for MF and about 1 to 2 dB for RF at small $R_{\min}$.
+The residual gap is mainly due to the integer nature of the constellation selection variables, the nonzero duality gap introduced by the dual relaxation, and the fact that the primal solution is recovered from dual iterates rather than obtained from a globally optimal joint MISOCP solve.